Mt-kurade/IBDP-computer-science-journal-/README.md

 - Cloud computing

 #### A1.2 Data Representation and Computer Logic
-- Number systems and data representation
+- Number systems and data representation (Binary, HEX, decimal)
 - Binary representation of data
 - ASCII: to text conversion
 - Logic gates: purpose and use